Skip to main content

 Financial Assistance for Going to School After a Spinal Cord Injury

-First, if you’re planning on going back to school, you probably want to know what options are available for financial assistance.
+First, if you plan on returning to school, you probably want to know what options are available for financial assistance.
 After all, college isn’t always cheap these days.

 Vocational Rehabilitation

 I contacted my state’s Vocational Rehabilitation (VR) program to see if they would help pay for college classes.
 Thankfully, VR helped me pay for my college tuition and books.
-As part of getting qualified for this assistance, I sent them each semester’s course schedule before classes started.
-Plus, I sent them my grades at the end of each semester.
+As part of getting qualified for this assistance, I sent them each semester’s course schedule before classes started, as well as my grades at the end of each semester.

-If you don’t already know about Vocational Rehabilitation, these state programs help provide services to people with disabilities.
-These services can help you go back to school to prepare for employment as well as get a job.
+If you don’t know about Vocational Rehabilitation, these state programs help provide services to people with disabilities.
+These services can help you return to school to prepare for employment and get a job.
 In addition, they may also help you pay for an adaptive vehicle to help you get to work or school.
-Each state has its own VR program, so be sure to look into it.
+Each state has its own VR program, so look into it.

 Grants and Scholarships

-You also have options in the form of grants and scholarships specifically for people going back to school after a spinal cord injury.
+You also have options in the form of grants and scholarships specifically for people returning to school after a spinal cord injury.
 For example, 180 Medical offers an annual scholarship opportunity that can help with tuition, fees, and books for school.

 Online Education Options